-Legal secretaries do similar job duties to those conducted by other administrative roles.
+Legal secretaries do similar job duties to those in other administrative roles.
 For example, a sample job description for a legal secretary would include scheduling appointments, typing legal documents, managing client records, billing/financial reporting, and supporting customer activities.

 A few additional job duties could include:

 - Scheduling Meetings & Conferences

 Lawyers can specialize in different legal areas, including:

 This means, the specialization of the lawyer has an impact on the focus and outcomes of the legal secretary’s job role.